Can you have PCOS with regular periods? Your top questions, answered by the Women’s Wellness Centre

 PCOS QA treatment options

-A study published in 2018 investigated the role of high AMH levels in pregnant PCOS mice on the development of the foetus, and whether this contributed to the pathogenesis of developing PCOS in adulthood.
+A 2018 study looked at how high AMH levels in pregnant mice with PCOS might influence the development of their foetus – and whether this could play a role in the onset of PCOS later in life.

-They found that mice offspring had developed PCOS-like reproductive and endocrine phenotype in adulthood.
-They then treated GnRH antagonists to block these effects, which restored the adult offspring to a normal state.
+Researchers found that the offspring developed PCOS-like reproductive and endocrine traits in adulthood.
+But when they introduced GnRH antagonists to block these effects during pregnancy, the adult mice developed normally, without PCOS traits.

 Want to receive more great articles like this every day?
 Subscribe to our mailing list